-Pavement Maintenance and Preservation – What You Need to Know
+Pavement Maintenance and Preservation – What to Know

 As winter comes upon us, we will start to see our local road crews out – patching pot holes and trying to keep our streets in drivable condition while the salt, de-icing agents, and ongoing freeze-thaw cycle does a number on our roads.

 To most of us, this is just routine pavement maintenance and preservation.
 But caring for roads takes many shapes and forms.
 It could mean improving the striping on the road, patching pot holes, crack sealing, or drainage improvement.
 All these activities are vital to maintaining our infrastructure, but it is the timing of these various operations that will reveal their real-world impact on pavement conditions and ultimately, on the cost-efficiency of the dollars invested.

 I was out driving roadways a couple of years ago when I came across this pavement that had been recently crack sealed.